 – The Frankfurt City Model at the City Planning Office (not on weekends & holidays)

-Because all of our guides are native English speakers, you never have to worry about whether or not you will understand the guides.
-We try to be as accurate as possible with our information, but never boring, because our tours are more than just a collection of facts and dates!
+We try to be as accurate as possible with our information, but never boring because our tours are more than just a collection of facts and dates!

 Along the way, we answer any questions you might have about Frankfurt and Germany.
 We can give you advice on where to find the best Green Sauce or Schnitzel, where to shop for souvenirs, which museums to visit, as well as information about local events and how to find them.